daronphang/coding_resources/computer-science/algorithms/NFA_DFA.md

+### Non-Deterministic Finite Automata

+A Finite Automata is said to be non-deterministic if there is more than one possible transition from one state on the same input.

 ### Deterministic Finite Automata

 DFA are finite state machines that accept or reject string of characters by parsing them through a sequence that is uniquely determined by each string.
 These machines are finite because there are a limited number of possible states which can be reached.
 In DFA: